Abd-Allah-muhammed-muhammed/currency_converter/README.md

 - ✅ Well-documented API
 - ✅ No rate limits for small projects
 - ✅ Supports live, historical, and conversion endpoints
-- ✅ No API key required for basic usage
+- ✅ API key required for 100 Requests

 ### API Endpoints Used